 Scottish Music Awards:

 Campbell’s reputation as an influential Scottish musician has grown steadily throughout her career.
-She was awarded ‘Scots Singer of The Year’ in 2007 and ‘Tutor of The Year’ in 2011 at the MG Alba Scots Trad Music Awards.
+In recent years she has been awarded ‘Scots Singer of The Year’ and ‘Tutor of The Year’ at the MG Alba Scots Trad Music Awards.
 In 2008 she won the Live Ireland Music Award for ‘Best Female Musician of the Year’, as well as the award for ‘Best Composition of the Year’.
-Her voice shot to fame when, in 2008, her version of Auld Lang Syne (with David Francis) was used in the soundtrack for Blockbuster movie ‘Sex and The City’.
-As well as an award winning folk musician and composer, Mairi is a natural improviser starting at the Guildhall with Peter Wiegold, and then crossing paths and being inspired by Benno Plassmann (The Working Party), Kath Burlinson (Authentic Artist), Paul Ortal, Nancy Spanier.
+Her voice was heard worldwide when, in 2008, her version of Auld Lang Syne (with David Francis) was used in the soundtrack for Blockbuster movie ‘Sex and The City’.